ShakibaFJ/concept-bottleneck-models-cub/README.md

 - **Decision Tree (DT)**

 ## Dataset:
-Experiments are conducted on **CUB-200-2011**, containing 200 bird species with image-level semantic attribute annotations.
+Experiments are conducted on **CUB-200-2011**, containing 200 bird species with image-level semantic attribute annotations:
---- Number of concepts(Attribute / concept annotations): 312
+- Number of concepts(Attribute / concept annotations): 312
---- Number of classes: 200
+- Number of classes: 200
---- Total images: 11788
+- Total images: 11788

 ## Usage:
 The notebook is designed to run in **Google Colab**.